-To conduct these regressions, we eliminate all observations with missing data from our dataset, leading to 160 remaining countries; the regression specification is Ordinary Least Squares (OLS) with HC1 (heteroskedasticity-robust) covariance and no multicollinearity detected by the Variance Inflation Factor (VIF) test, with VIF of all variables < 10.
+To conduct regressions against growth, we eliminate all observations with missing data from our dataset, leading to 160 remaining countries; the regression specification is Ordinary Least Squares (OLS) with HC1 (heteroskedasticity-robust) covariance and no multicollinearity detected by the Variance Inflation Factor (VIF) test, with VIF of all variables below 10.
 We conduct the following regressions in order:

-\begin{enumerate} \item Original ECI and log GDP per capita, as in Hidalgo and Hausmann's original paper. \item Original ECI and all explanatory variables above \textbf{except} diversity and population (led to multicollinearity). \item Average capability complexity* and log GDP per capita. \item Average capability complexity and all explanatory variables above \textbf{except} diversity (led to multicollinearity). \end{enumerate} (*Note that none of our regressions showed any significant coefficient for the estimated number of capabilities a country possesses.
-This is to be expected; a country could possess many capabilities, but with most of them mostly being used to produce least-complex products, analogous to countries with high diversity but low ECI.
-In addition, to avoid endogeneity bias, the base year is not included in the growth average.) \\